Finding Distressed Properties for Repair in Texas

 Distressed properties are the easiest to identify when they’re in a visible state of disarray.
 If you’ve already chosen the neighborhood or region in which you want to purchase a property, then simply driving around the area can yield opportunities.
 Neglected residences are often marked by overgrown yards, shattered windows, or faded, peeling paint.
 Newspapers may litter the yard and notices may be posted on doors and windows.
 Whether the owner is physically unable to care for the home or does not have the financial means to maintain it, they may be open to selling as doing so will remove the burden from their shoulders.

 Owners with Delinquent Taxes

+Owners who are past due on their taxes, even if the amount is far smaller than their mortgage balance, can have their home foreclosed.
 To find tax-delinquent properties in Houston, it’s a simple matter of checking public records.
 The local county’s Tax Assessor’s Office or Collector of Revenue Office will have a comprehensive list of these properties.
-Search “[county name] tax assessor” or “[county name] collector of revenue” online to find their website and browse the listings.
+Search “tax assessor” or “collector of revenue” online to find their website and browse the listings.

 Owners with Delinquent Mortgage Statements

 When homeowners fail to meet their mortgage payments, they are at risk for foreclosure.
-This is commonly referred to as properties that are “underwater” or in pre-foreclosure.
 Hoping to preserve their credit and avoid long-lasting consequences, these owners are highly motivated to quickly sell their homes.
-Mortgage-delinquent properties in Houston are listed in the county’s legal paper and can also be found by searching “[county name] legal notices” online.
+Mortgage-delinquent properties in Houston are listed in the county’s legal paper and can also be found by searching “legal notices” online.

 Properties Legally Obligated to be Sold